stori-es/stori_es-wordpress-plugin/cu-stories/readme.txt

 === Stories ===
-Contributors:
-Donate link:
+Contributors: Sound Strategies, Consumer Reports Donate link:
 Tags: stories
 Requires at least:  4.2.1
 Tested up to:  4.2.1
 Stable tag: trunk

-Stories is a WordPress plugin to provide syncronization with stori.es site.
+The stori.es WordPress Plugin enables access to content hosted on the stori.es platform.

 == Description ==

-Stories plugin provides ability for your WordPress blog to show stories from stori.es site for some specific collection which you have defined.
+The stori.es WordPress Plugin enables display of content hosted on the stori.es platform.
+Use a general purpose shortcode to dynamically pull in content or specify a collection to pull into WordPress.
-Also you can export data of stories owners in CSV file (User Email, Activation Key) for manual activation requests.
+Storytellers can opt-in to display of their content on your site through a Story Activation URL.
+Administrators export the URLs as a CSV file (User Email, Activation Key) for distribution to Storytellers via email or other external notification mechanisms.

 == Installation ==

 1. Upload plugin folder (cu-stories) to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to plugin settings "Stories -> General settings" to set up information for syncronization.
+3. Go to plugin settings "Stories -> Settings" to configure the plugin.

 == Changelog ==